Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "objects",
     description: "Creates a plane geometry to the scene with customizable segments.",
     parameters: [
-      { name: "Object Id", description: "The unique ID of the object to identify later" }, { name: "Position", description: "Position To Place Object( Use MakeIt3D.Vector3(x,y,z) to input position)" }, { name: "Rotation", description: "Rotation To Rotate Object( Use MakeIt3D.Vector3(x,y,z) to input rotation)" }, { name: "Color", description: "RGB color of the plane (e.g., MakeIt3D(255,0,0) for red)" },
+      { name: "Object", description: "The unique placeholder of the object to identify later" }, { name: "Position", description: "Position To Place Object( Use MakeIt3D.Vector3(x,y,z) to input position)" }, { name: "Rotation", description: "Rotation To Rotate Object( Use MakeIt3D.Vector3(x,y,z) to input rotation)" }, { name: "Color", description: "RGB color of the plane (e.g., MakeIt3D(255,0,0) for red)" },